astral-sh/uv/docs/guides/install-python.md

 ## Using an existing Python installation

 uv will also use an existing Python installation if already present on the system.
-There's no configuration necessary for this behavior, uv will use the system Python if it satisfies the requirements of the command invocation.
+There's no configuration necessary for this behavior: uv will use the system Python if it satisfies the requirements of the command invocation.
 See the [Python discovery](../python-versions.md#discovery-order) documentation for details.

 To force uv to use the system Python, provide the `--python-preference only-system` option.
 See the [Python version preference](../python-versions.md#adjusting-python-version-preferences) documentation for more details.